kennethjiang/Teleport-NSLog/README.md

 Teleport [![CI Status](http://img.shields.io/travis/kennethjiang/Teleport.svg?style=flat)](https://travis-ci.org/Kenneth Jiang/Teleport) [![Version](https://img.shields.io/cocoapods/v/Teleport.svg?style=flat)](http://cocoadocs.org/docsets/Teleport) [![License](https://img.shields.io/cocoapods/l/Teleport.svg?style=flat)](http://cocoadocs.org/docsets/Teleport) [![Platform](https://img.shields.io/cocoapods/p/Teleport.svg?style=flat)](http://cocoadocs.org/docsets/Teleport)
 ===============

-*Capture NSLog messages when your app runs in user's devices, and send them to specified backend server.*
+*Teleport captures NSLog messages when your app runs in user's devices, and sends them to specified backend server.*

-When we debug in xcode, we use NSLog to print a lot of helpful messages to console.
+When we debug in Xcode, we use NSLog to print a lot of helpful messages to console.
 It'd be nice if we can access the same info when the app runs in user's devices.

 This was what prompted me to write Teleport.

 Teleport re-directs stdout and stderr (where NSLog writes messages to) to backend server (aggregator).
-Teleport ships with SimpleAggregator, which is a basic HTTP-based aggregator.
+SimpleAggregator, which is a basic HTTP-based aggregator, is included in Teleport.
 Teleport can be easily extended to send to other aggregators such as [logstash](http://logstash.net/), [Fluentd](http://www.fluentd.org/), [Logentries](https://logentries.com), etc.

 Installation
 --------------